HubSpot API reference documentation

 DELETE) and error response codes.
 All HubSpot API calls are made under https://api.hubapi.com and all responses return standard JSON.

-The best way to start building integrations with HubSpot is to create a developer account.
+- If you're looking to create a public app that can be installed across multiple HubSpot accounts, you should create a developer account.
 There are several reasons for this: A developer account is where you create HubSpot apps, each authenticated with OAuth and provided with a configurable set of features and permissions.
 You can also use your developer account to create test accounts, monitor app status and performance, or publish apps to the HubSpot App Marketplace.

 Client libraries are designed to help you interact with the HubSpot APIs with less friction.
 They are written in several different languages and help bridge the gap between your application and HubSpot’s APIs.
 They take away the need to know the exact URL and HTTP method to use for each API call among other things leaving you more time to focus on making your application.
 Learn more about our client libraries here

 HubSpot’s API documentation is split into two sections: reference docs and integration guides.